 As illustrated in Figure 18, SIGT's discount control mechanism (DCM), which went live on 1 August 2016, continues to keep the trust trading close to asset value.
-We have previously said that, by giving investors confidence that they can enter and exit SIGT at close to NAV, the DCM should allow SIGT to attract new shareholders and grow its asset base over time, if it continues to provide low-volatility returns that are attractive to investors.
+(Under SIGT's DCM, the trust actively provides support to the secondary market: buying and selling shares as necessary so that it effectively trades at, or close to, a zero discount.)
+It is designed to give existing and potential shareholders confidence that they can enter and exit SIGT at close to NAV, the DCM should allow SIGT to attract new shareholders and grow its asset base over time, if it continues to provide low-volatility returns that are attractive to investors.
 Figure 18 illustrates that SIGT's DCM has been successful in this regard.